 Foster argued that, unlike a physical document, the digital status cannot be lost, stolen or “retained by someone who is seeking to exploit or abuse it”.

-The3million call for a solution similar to Covid-19 vaccine certificates, which allow people to show their status on the phone or download and print a PDF version.
-This discussion is bound to continue.
+But there may be other solutions.
+The3million call for a document similar to the Covid-19 vaccine certificate, which allows people to show their status on the phone or download and print a PDF version.

 7. A series of legal challenges